Professional Scrum Product Owner™ - Advanced Training

 View the different Focus Areas covered within this class and others.

-- Practicing Product Owners will learn different stances a Product Owner takes in order to navigate everyday challenges.
+- Experienced Product Owners will learn different stances a Product Owner takes in order to navigate everyday challenges

-- Students will leave with a clear path to moving forward in their Product Owner journey.
+- Students will leave with a clear understanding of Agile Product Management as they continue on their Product Owner journey

 - Learn about the various types of stakeholders that Product Owners represent and how to best work with them.